swiftyfinch/Rugby/Docs/commands-help/use.md

 │ -g, --targets-as-regex []  * Targets for building as a RegEx pattern.          │
 │ -e, --except []            * Exclude targets from building.                    │
-│ -x, --except-as-regex []   * Exclude targets from building as a RegEx pattern. │ │ --result-bundle-path       * Path for xcresult bundle.                         │
-│ -o, --output               * Output mode: fold, multiline, silent, raw.        │ ╰────────────────────────────────────────────────────────────────────────────────╯
+│ -x, --except-as-regex []   * Exclude targets from building as a RegEx pattern. │ │ -o, --output               * Output mode: fold, multiline, silent, raw.        │ ╰────────────────────────────────────────────────────────────────────────────────╯
  Flags: